craftcms/gatsby-source-craft/README.md

 When `looseInterfaces` is enabled, the source plugin will add all fields to the GraphQL interfaces that are implemented by at least one of the GraphQL types.
 This allows for vastly more filterable queries to the detriment of clarity and readability for each specific type.

-If your objects are books, bicycles, and birds, you’ve probably customized fields/properties that make immediate sense with `looseInterfaces` disabled:
+For example: if your entries are books, bicycles, and birds, you’ve probably customized fields/properties that make immediate sense with `looseInterfaces` disabled:

 - **books**
-  - cover
-  - pageCount
   - isbn
   - price
 - **bicycles**
   - numGears
-  - brakeType
   - price
 - **birds**
   - beakShape